WhatsApp/stickers/Android/README.md

 * Sketch for Mac lets you export files as WebP.
 Open your sticker art file in Sketch, select a layer, multiple layers, or an artboard, and select Make Exportable in the bottom right.
 Pick your format as WebP, select Export, and then select the quality/resolution.
 * [Android Studio](https://developer.android.com/studio/) allows you to convert PNGs to WebP.
 Simply create a new project in Android Studio, open your PNG and right click on the image and select convert to WebP ([https://developer.android.com/studio/write/convert-webp](https://developer.android.com/studio/write/convert-webp)).
 Make sure you uncheck the box next to "Skip images with transparency/alpha channel" in the export flow.
 * You can install a [plugin](https://github.com/fnordware/AdobeWebM#download) for Photoshop that converts to WebP.
 Make sure to uncheck the "Save Metadata" checkbox.
+Some users have experienced problems with using the webp files generated from Photoshop.
+If you have problems, we suggest you create PNG files, and use Android Studio to do the conversion.
 * Use [cwebp](https://developers.google.com/speed/webp/), a command line tool

 ## How to create a sticker app